Alexia KOLPAK, et al.

 [0087] The second class of azobenzene derivatives (class II,

-scheme 1b) contained PSMs formed by adding a (phenylazo-) group to
+scheme 1b) contained PSMs formed by adding a (phenylazo-) group

-azobenzene to make 1,3-bis(phenylazo)benzene derivatives.
-As the
+to azobenzene to make 1,3-bis(phenylazo)benzene derivatives.
+As

-to significant gains in energy density.
+33%, leading to significant gains in energy density.

 [0088] Three particular class II derivatives were the subject of